 - 85 hours of training programs by recognized trainers in Gestalt Therapy with Children and Adolescents. (certificates of completion are needed with application).

 - 50 hours of supervision by a recognized Gestalt Therapist (applicant is responsible for arranging and paying for supervision) Documentation of that supervision must be attached and signed by consultant(s).
 Twenty-five hours of group consultation is also accepted as part of the 50 required hours.
 Two hours of group consultation qualifies for 1 hour of individual.

-- Demonstration of theoretical competence by passing a written essay examination.
+- Demonstration of theoretical competence by responding to essay questions.
 A reading list of resources expected to be read will be provided.
 Applicant determines when he/she is ready for the essay topics.
 Topics for discussion will be provided and applicant is to complete and return essays with a given time.
 Applicant is under his/her honor for the completion of the theoretical essays.

 - Case presentation.
 Applicant is to write a narrative account of a recent child/adolescent course of therapy indicating your use of the Oaklander Model and the use of projective techniques and integrative processes.
 An outline for that presentation will be provided for those applicants who complete the theoretical essays.